 The Library is a quiet space on campus.
 In collaborative spaces, speaking softly is permitted.
 No talking, whispering or noise is permitted in areas designated as silent study spaces.

-Food is not permitted in the Libraries except for in designated areas.
+Food is not permitted in the Library except for in designated areas.
 Beverages are only permitted if in spill-proof containers.

 Silent study spaces

-Silent study spaces include closed reading rooms, computer classrooms, and designated areas within the Libraries indicated by signage.
+Silent study spaces include closed reading rooms, computer classrooms, and designated areas within the Library indicated by signage.
 No talking or conversation is permitted.
 Silence is required in these spaces at all times.

 |Vanier Library||VL-1, VL-2, and VL-3 South|